power-assert-js/power-assert-formatter/README.md

 ]
 ```

-Output renderers to use.
-Output is rendered by renderers in order.
+Output renderers.
+Power assert output is rendered by renderers in order.
 You can create custom renderer and add its constructor function to customize power-assert-output.

 ```javascript
 [